Yanqiao4396/fibonacci-algorithms-starter/writing/reflection.md

 TODO: Document and justify your choice for the `number` parameter.

-TODO: You can place all of the fenced code blocks in the following sections
+TODO: You can place all of the fenced code blocks in the following sections.

 #### Two outputs from running the `iterativetuple`